Exploring the Doge's Palace in Venice: A Visitor's Guide

 - Comfort: Wear good walking shoes.
 It's a big complex with many stairs and dark, uneven passageways if you take a tour to the prisons.

-- Food and Drink: Cafés and restaurants are all around Piazza San Marco and along the Grand Canal, only a few steps from the Doge's Palace.
+- Food and Drink: Cafés and restaurants are all around St. Mark's Square and along the Grand Canal, only a few steps from the Doge's Palace.

 Getting to the Doge's Palace

-- Take a vaporetto, Venice's version of a water taxi, to San Marco or San Zaccaria stops, the closest to the Doges' Palace.
+- Take a vaporetto, Venice's floating transit system, to San Marco or San Zaccaria stops, the closest to the Doges' Palace.
 Street signs throughout the city point to San Marco.

 - Piazzetta San Marco, Venice